PeiDay/Mission_to_Mars_web_scrapping/README.md

 ![mission_to_mars](https://github.com/PeiDay/Web-Scraping-Challenge/blob/main/image/mission_to_mars.png)

 ## Background
-In this assignment, we are building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+We are building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines the steps taken:

 ### 1. Scraping
 ### 2. MongoDB and Flask Application